ApexRMS/wisdm/docs/getting_started.md

 ## Export data

-To export a map or model output created by the **WISDM** package, add the result scenario with the desired outputs to the results, then open the **Export** tab at the bottom of the screen.
+To export a map or model output created by the **WISDM** package, add the results scenario with the desired outputs to the results, then open the **Export** tab at the bottom of the screen.
 All available files for export will be listed.
 To export, simply double-click on the desired output and choose the directory in which to save the file in the pop-up window.
-Note that if multiple result scenarios are included in the active result scenarios, files for each of the selected scenarios will be exported.
+Note that if multiple results scenarios are included in the active results scenarios, files for each of the selected scenarios will be exported.

 <img align="middle" style="padding: 3px" width="293" src="assets/images/export.png">